 CRR Grants for Hatchery-Associated Projects

-Funding is available for on-the-ground projects, or activities that lead to on-the-ground projects, aimed at reintroduction and recovery of Endangered Species Act-listed (listed) Cowlitz salmonid populations originating in the upper basin, upstream of Barrier Dam, with a focus on spring Chinook.
+Hatchery-associated production (HAP) projects include the artificial production or rearing of salmonids.
+Cowlitz Restoration and Recovery (CRR) grant funding is available for on-the-ground HAP projects, or activities that lead to on-the-ground projects, aimed at reintroduction and recovery of Endangered Species Act-listed (listed) Cowlitz salmonid populations originating in the upper basin, upstream of the Barrier Dam.

 - Forms and Documents

 - Project Info Form

 - Project Application Form

 - CRR Implementation Strategy, including HAP Guiding Principles (updated for 2023, 2024 update pending for December 2023)

 - Cowlitz Final FHMP (2020) and Associated Transition Plans

 - Washington Lower Columbia Salmon Recovery and Fish and Wildlife Subbasin Plan (Recovery Plan) (2010)

 - Lower Columbia Conservation and Sustainable Fisheries Plan (2016)